outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 root@tux ~ # ip route add 8.8.8.8/32 dev wlan0 pref 40
 ```

+1. *via* means the gateway.
+2. *dev* followed by the outgoing interface.
+3. *pref* and *metric* are the same thing: priority/preference.

-# WireGuad
+# Launch WireGuard

-To set up WireGuad whitelist, we must abandon *wg-quick* as it generates iproute2 rules to route traffic through WireGuad by default.
-Instead, we use script to launch WireGuad.
+*wg-quick* generates Iproute2 rules and tables to route all traffic through WireGuard except that of *endpoint*.
+To support different sets, we should carefully configure Iproute2.

+The following setup is an example of WireGuard whitelist set.
+In spite of *wg-quick* method in prior post, manual configuration is preferred in this post.

+*01-wg0.start*:

 ```bash
 #!/bin/sh